jhudd135/chatf/README.md

 Run `npm start` to start the server.

-Multiple chat rooms should work, but right now only a single room called 'test' is hardcoded.
+Currently a room called 'test' and a room called 'foobar' are hardcoded.